-Current status: you won’t need a green card for driving in the EU unless leaves the EU with no deal.
-Make sure you check GOV.UK for the latest information on whether you’ll need an IDP (International Driving Permit).
+Current status: you do not need a green card to drive in the EU until at least January 2021.
+Check GOV.UK for the latest information on whether you’ll need an IDP (International Driving Permit).
+Some countries in Europe already require an IDP.

 A ‘green card’ is an international insurance certificate that says you have the minimum level of cover required.
-If you’re planning on driving in the EU, you’ll need to apply for a green card to drive under your UK policy – at least a month in advance of your trip.
+If you’re planning on driving in the EU, you may need to apply for a green card to drive under your UK policy from January 2021 – at least a month in advance of your trip.

 Renting a car abroad wouldn’t require a green card.